-The U.S. Census Bureau invited the highest elected official of your jurisdiction to participate in this program.
-Your jurisdiction selected Option 1, Title 13 Full Address List Review in computer-readable address list format.
+The U.S. Census Bureau invited the Governor (Chief Executive/Highest Elected Official), of your state to participate in this program.
+Your state selected Option 1, Title 13 Full Address List Review in computer-readable address list format.
 This option allows you to:

-- Review the Census Bureau's Address List for your jurisdiction including city-style and noncity-style residential addresses. - Comment on any single or multiunit structure or group quarters city-style address in a census block on the address list using add, correct, delete, correction, not in jurisdiction, or nonresidential action codes and identify (flag) group quarters addresses. - Challenge the count of addresses for any census block on the address count list. - o For census blocks containing all noncity-style addresses, you can challenge only the count of addresses for census blocks on the
+- Review the Census Bureau's Address List for your state including city-style1 and noncity-style2 residential addresses. - Comment on any single or multiunit structure or group quarters3 city-style address in a census block on the address list using add, correct, delete, correction, not in jurisdiction, or nonresidential action codes and identify (flag) group quarters addresses. - Challenge the count of addresses for any census block on the address count list. - o For census blocks containing all noncity-style addresses, you can challenge only the count of addresses for census blocks on the Census Bureau's Address Count List; you cannot comment on individual noncity-style addresses.

-&lt;sup>1A city-style address consists of a house number and street name; for example, 201 Main Street.
-The address may or may not be used for the delivery of mail and may include apartment numbers/designations or similar identifiers.
+1 The term city-style address is defined as an address that consists of a house number and street or road name, for example, 201 Main Street.
+However, the address may or may not be used for the delivery of mail, and may include apartment numbers/designations or similar identifiers.
 See Chapter 2 for a complete definition.

-&lt;sup>2A noncity-style address does not use a house number and street name.
-This includes rural route and box number addresses and highway contract route addresses, etc., which may include a box number, post office boxes and drawers, and general delivery.
+2The term noncity-style address is defined as a mailing address that does not use a house number and street or road name.
+This includes rural routes and highway contract routes, which may include a box number, post office drawers, or general delivery.
+See Chapter 2 for a complete definition.

-&lt;sup>3A group quarters is a place where people live or stay that is normally owned or managed by an entity or organization providing housing and/or services for the residents.
+3 A group quarters is a place where people live or stay that is normally owned or managed by an entity or organization providing housing and/or services for the residents.
 See Chapter 2 for a complete definition.